TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.44.md

 ---

-So shall I observe thy law continually For ever and ever.
+So I will obey your law continually, forever and ever.